• Skip to primary navigation

 12. Guest Mode

 If you want guests to stop interrupting your movies on Chromecast, you can enable guest mode in Chromecast.
-Only you can cast to the device when the guest mode is enabled, and others will have to ask permission to get limited access.
+Only you can cast to the device when the guest mode is enabled; others will have to ask permission to get limited access.
 You can grant or deny access from the Google Home app.

 This Chromecast tip will save you the pain of asking everyone to stop messing with the video you’re watching on the big screen.